Prelf1992/explainable-ai-toolkit/README.md

 * Commit 150: Perf: Fix bug in UI to enhance functionality. at 2025-04-02 15:10:41
 * Commit 151: Build: Configure CI for tests for faster execution. at 2025-04-03 09:26:59
 * Commit 152: Test: Clean up API for better readability. at 2025-04-04 10:24:02
+* Commit 153: CI: Update build config component for better maintainability. at 2025-04-07 09:39:46